Social Science: B.A., B.S.

 In relation to their chosen topics, questions or problems:

-• Learning Outcome: Students will be able to analyze the strengths, limitations and significance of relevant concepts and theories.
+• Learning Outcome: Students will analyze the strengths, limitations, and significance of relevant theoretical approaches and arguments.

 Required Course